AMPlummer/AMPlummer/README.md

 My name is Andrew Plummer.
 I am...
 -  a senior financial data analyst within the Bank of Canada
-- 💰 a graduate from the University of Toronto's undergraduate economics program
+- 💰 an MA in Economics
 - 🧮 a quantitative analyst

 # Recent Professional Accomplishments 🤓